Ghost-coder-2025/Ghost-coder-2025/README.md

-## Hi there 👋
+## Hey there 👋
+My name is Mohamed Roble and Im a college student majoring in Computer Science in Minnesota
 <!--
 **Ghost-coder-2025/Ghost-coder-2025** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on becoming a cloud engineer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how version control works like Git and Github
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on with other cloud engineers or people who are learning like me
 - 🤔 I’m looking for help with ...
+Guidance on how to be a cloud engineer
 - 💬 Ask me about ...
+Sports and food
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... email and linkin
-- 😄 Pronouns: ...
+- 😄 Pronouns: ... dude
 - ⚡ Fun fact: ...
+I like football
 -->